 Choosing survey software

-I had a baffling experience while filling out a customer support survey for my phone company.
+I had a baffling experience while filling out a customer satisfaction survey for my phone company.

-First up, it was boring as heck.
+First of all, it was way too long.
 One of those dull multi-page surveys that customers fill out fast just to get it over with.
 The kind that you won’t have, because I know you can do better.